What are eSignatures?

 - Employment contracts

-Signable helps businesses to meet the legal requirements of electronic signing processes in legal legislation around the world.
-Signable adheres to the European Union’s eIDAS regulation.
+Signable helps businesses to meet the legal requirements of electronic signing processes in legal legislation around the world and adheres to the European Union’s eIDAS regulation.

-We keep your data and documents secure and also record every action of the document signing process.
-With our audit trails, you can keep track of everything you worked on and all the different parties involved, every step of the way.
+We keep your data and documents secure and record every action of the document signing process.
+With our audit trails, you can keep track of everything you worked on and all the different parties involved, providing a detailed overview of every step of the signing process.

 - Being uniquely linked to the signatory & being capable of identifying the signatory.

 - Using electronic signature-creation data, any change to the data is detectable and flagged up.